FontBureau/Opentype-1.8-Axis-Proposal/ProposalSummary.md

 **Similar axes:** N/A

-**Additional information:** YTLC changes the y direction or white space in lowercase letters.
+**Additional information:** YTLC changes lowercase letters white space in the y direction.
 This axis contributes to opsz by raising the lowecase to increase legibility in small sizes.
 By allowing this axes to be used independently of opsz, the axis contributes to expanding the design space of a typeface.

 **Conventionality benefits:** Users, font vendors and software developers will benefit from the consistent naming of these parametric axes in the development of more expansive design spaces, improvement of underlining typography, and programatic typographic enhancements.